sarthak1598/Privilege_Escalation-Automation-/README.md

-# The Phase of Privilege_Escalation-
+# The Phase of Privilege-Escalation-

 Privilige escalation is one of  the very important phase of  web application exploitation for both for both ethical hackers as well as the black hat hackers.